Aloe vera: benefits, dosage, contraindications

 Laxative

-The outer part of the Aloe vera leaf secretes a yellow liquid (called latex or sap) rich in hydroxyanthracene derivatives (DHA), molecules that have a very powerful laxative effect.
+The outer part of the Aloe vera leaf secretes a yellow-colored liquid (called latex, or sap) rich in hydroxyanthracene derivatives (HAD), molecules that have a very strong laxative effect.
 There are two different mechanisms of action: 1.
 Stimulation of colonic motility leading to an acceleration of intestinal transit.
-2. Inhibition of water and electrolyte absorption (Na+, Cl-) by the epithelial cells of the colon and an increase in water and electrolyte secretion into the intestinal lumen.
+2. Inhibition of the absorption of water and electrolytes (Na+, Cl-) by the epithelial cells of the colon and an increase in the secretion of water and electrolytes into the intestinal lumen.

 Usages associés